-Do you remember when buying software meant running out to the local tech store or even ordering a physical installation CD online?
-Technologies have changed drastically in the last 10 years.
-Today, the industry is dominated by a once emergent delivery and pricing model that is now here to stay: SaaS.
-Software as a Service is a popular (and occasionally controversial) topic in tech media today.
-That’s why we’ve written this article to help shed light on SaaS web applications and platforms.
-If you’re wondering how to build such a product or whether SaaS architecture is a good option for your project, read on.
+Do you remember when buying software meant running to the local electronics store or ordering a physical CD online?
+Technology has changed drastically in the last 10 years.
+Today, the software industry is dominated by the Software as a Service delivery and pricing model.
+SaaS is a popular (and occasionally controversial) topic in the tech media today.
+That’s why we’ve written this article to shed light on SaaS web applications and platforms.
+If you’re wondering how to build a SaaS product or whether a SaaS architecture is a good option for your project, read on.

 What is a SaaS application?

 A SaaS application is software licensed using the Software as a Service business model.
-SaaS is an approach to software delivery and maintenance approach wherein developers don’t sell their programs in one-time chunks or wait to release feature updates until next year’s newer version.
+SaaS is an approach to software delivery and maintenance wherein developers don’t sell their programs with a lifetime license or wait until next year’s version to release feature updates.
 Instead, companies market their software as a service (hence the name), typically via a subscription model.

 - Cost efficiency

-There’s no need to buy and maintain expensive hardware.
-Besides, you only pay for the resources your app uses
+There’s no need to buy and maintain expensive hardware, and you only pay for the resources your app uses.

-Once your requirements increase, you can upgrade your plan in a few clicks.
-A downgrade is also possible, if needed
+If your requirements increase, you can upgrade your plan in a few clicks.
+Downgrades are also possible.

-A cloud is a network of servers located all over the world.
-Even if one server goes down, your app still remains online
+A cloud is a network of servers that can be located around the world.
+Even if one server goes down, your app will remain online.

-Cloud service providers pay much attention to security to ensure that your data is stored in a safe place
+Cloud service providers pay close attention to security to ensure your data is stored in a safe place.

-Cloud web apps are accessible from any device anywhere in the world.
-Also, the user always accesses the latest version of the program - no need to download the updates.
-Being cloud-based, SaaS applications have many advantages over on-premises ones.
+Cloud-based web apps are accessible from any device anywhere in the world.
+Also, users always have access to the latest version of cloud-based software, as there’s no need to download updates.
+Being cloud-based, SaaS applications have many advantages over on-premises applications.

-The difference between SaaS and on-premise software is best illustrated with an example.
-Let’s consider a popular product that recently made the transition from traditional software delivery to a SaaS model — Adobe Photoshop.
-If you employ or work with visual creators, you’ve probably seen it in action.
-Years ago, Adobe Photoshop, along with countless other programs, was sold to consumers for a one-time price.
-Once the consumer paid this amount, they were given a key to access that version of the program, presumably for the product's support lifetime.
+The difference between SaaS and on-premises software is best illustrated with an example.
+Let’s consider a popular product that recently made the transition from the traditional software delivery model to the SaaS model — Adobe Photoshop.
+If you employ or work with visual creators, you’ve probably seen Photoshop in action.
+Years ago, Adobe Photoshop, along with countless other programs, were sold to consumers for a one-time price.
+Once the consumer paid, they were given a key to access a certain version of Photoshop indefinitely.

-But if you attempt to order the CD with the latest version of Adobe Photoshop on company's site, you’ll quickly realize that this is no longer how Adobe markets or delivers its industry-leading product to consumers.
-Today, instead of paying a higher upfront cost for a one-time product use license, users sign up for a monthly subscription to Adobe's creative suite.
-This monthly fee is lower than the purchase price of the old model and gives access to the most recent version of Adobe as well as instant updates.
-Moreover, testing the product before paying a great sum of money for it is a significant benefit.
+But if you attempt to buy the latest version of Photoshop on Adobe’s website, you’ll quickly realize that’s no longer how Adobe offers its industry-leading product to consumers.
+Instead of paying a high up-front cost for a one-time product license, you must sign up for a monthly subscription to Adobe Creative Cloud.
+This monthly fee is lower than the purchase price of Photoshop in the old model and gives access to the most recent version of multiple Adobe products as well as instant updates.
+Moreover, testing a product before paying lots of money for it is a significant benefit.

-Though there has been a push back about the new subscription model, SaaS has caught on because it offers a win-win scenario for both developers and users.
+Though there has been pushback against the subscription trend, the SaaS model has caught on because it offers benefits for both developers and users.

 Advantages of SaaS

-There are a few core advantages that SaaS architecture delivers for both customers and service providers:
+There are a few core advantages of a SaaS architecture for both users and developers:

-Developers can attract a larger potential customer base (due to these lower upfront costs)
+- Developers can attract a larger potential customer base (due to lower up-front costs)

-Users get regular, instant updates and new features without having to repurchase new versions
+- Users get regular, instant updates and new features without having to purchase new versions

-Through the site, customers get seamless and instant access to useful apps with all the latest upgrades and features.
-And, they avoid high start-up costs, whether that's a direct payment to the developer or hardware upgrade needed to run the software solution locally.
+Through a website, customers can get seamless and instant access to a SaaS app with all the latest upgrades and features.
+And they avoid high start-up costs, whether those are direct payments to developers or hardware upgrades needed to run the software locally.

-At the same time, service providers win with the SaaS model because they gain a relatively stable income source generated by monthly subscription fees.
+At the same time, service developers win with the SaaS model because they gain a relatively stable source of revenue in the form of subscriptions.
 This enables them to plan and carry out regular development efforts that keep their users happy and subscribed.
-And, because initial costs are lower for consumers, cloud projects are also more likely to attract new customers.
+And because initial costs are lower for users, cloud projects are also more likely to attract new customers.

-But this app model isn’t perfect, and the advantages listed above don’t necessarily make it the best fit for every type of apps.
-Specifically, software that offers a one time or rare-use solution, or the one that caters to a niche group of consumers or professionals may lack a sufficient base of users who are ready to pay for it.
+But this app model isn’t perfect, and the advantages listed above don’t necessarily make it the best fit for every type of app.
+Specifically, software that’s used rarely or only once — or that caters to a niche group of consumers or professionals — may lack a sufficient base of users who are ready to pay for it.